mmitch/fritzdial/README.md

 1. install the ``Net::Fritz`` module from CPAN, eg. with ``cpan -i Net::Fritz``

-2. enable TR-064 remote control and dial help on your Fritz!Box
+2. enable TR-064 remote control and dial help on your Fritz!Box (this includes choosing an internal device that fritzdial should dial for)

 3. create a user with VoIP permissions on your Fritz!Box